History

 Decades of Growth

 In 1962, 18 theatre projectionist and freelance film technicians were granted Charter 891 by IATSE International.
 It's unlikely that those pioneering individuals had any idea how large and successful their infant Local would eventually become.
-IATSE Local 891 now has thousands of members, and British Columbia is recognized as one of the best places in the world to make quality film and television.
+IATSE 891 now has thousands of members, and British Columbia is recognized as one of the best places in the world to make quality film and television.

 Many Milestones

 During the 1980s, BC production increased roughly 40% each year.
-To drive the point home that the film industry could be a huge asset for the people of BC, IATSE Local 891 commissioned a study which concluded that the film industry generated two-and-a-half dollars for every production dollar spent -- a figure far higher than the traditional BC industries of forestry and mining.
+To drive the point home that the film industry could be a huge asset for the people of BC, IATSE 891 commissioned a study which concluded that the film industry generated two-and-a-half dollars for every production dollar spent -- a figure far higher than the traditional BC industries of forestry and mining.
 This 1989 report helped propel the government of the day to increase the funding and mandate of the BC Film Commission.

 Exponential Growth

 During the 1990s the industry boomed with 500 productions being made.
-Between 2000 and 2009, IATSE Local 891 crews worked on 567 film and television shows.
+Between 2000 and 2009, IATSE 891 crews worked on 567 film and television shows.
 Those years truly cemented BC's reputation as a place to make first class productions.

 One of the ways the Local helped attract productions was by offering rates and conditions specific to features, series television, and movies of the week -- an approach that still works today.